vielhuber/stringhelper/README.md

 // with that you can do cool stuff like scraping the wordpress backend __curl('https://vielhuber.de/wp-login.php', ['log' => 'username', 'pwd', 'password'], 'POST', null, true, false);
 __curl('https://vielhuber.de/wp-admin/options.php', null, 'GET', null, true);
+// you can also hijack the current browser session if logged in __curl('https://vielhuber.de/wp-admin/options.php', null, 'GET', null, false, false, 60, null, $_COOKIES);

 // char helpers
 __char_to_int('D') // 4